Did you see the seven-planet alignment of 28 February 2025?

 Venus

-Venus has been spectacular throughout January and February 2025, and is still visible in the evening twilight on 28 February 2025.
+Venus has been spectacular throughout January and February 2025, and is still a beautiful bright point of light in the early evening at the beginning of March.

 Mars

-Mars, having reached opposition in January 2025, is still high in the sky and favourable for viewing in late February.
+Mars, having reached opposition in January 2025, is still high in the sky and favourable for viewing in early March.

 The Red Planet will continue to be visible even through early March 2025, having a nice encounter with the Moon on 9 March.